Introduction

 Flex Profile Configuration

 Step 1.
-Navigate to Configuration > Tags & Profiles > Flex and click +Add to create a new one.
+From GUI: Navigate to Configuration > Tags & Profiles > Flex and click +Add to create a new one.

-Note: Native VLAN ID refers to the VLAN used by the APs that will get this Flex Profile assigned, and it should be the same VLAN ID configured as native on the switchport where the APs are connected.
+Note: Native VLAN ID refers to the VLAN used by the APs that can get this Flex Profile assigned, and it must be the same VLAN ID configured as native on the switch port where the APs are connected.

-Note: At step 2 of section Policy Profile Configuration, you select the default VLAN assigned to the SSID.
-If you use a VLAN name on that step, ensure that you use the same VLAN name on the Flex Profile configuration, otherwise clients won't be able to connect to the WLAN.
+Note: For Policy Profile, when you select the default VLAN assigned to the SSID.
+If you use a VLAN name on that step, ensure that you use the same VLAN name on the Flex Profile configuration, otherwise, clients are not be able to connect to the WLAN.

 Site Tag Configuration

 Step 1.
-Navigate to Configuration > Tags & Profiles > Tags > Site and click +Add to create a new Site tag.
-Uncheck the Enable Local Site box to allow APs to switch the client data traffic locally, and add the Flex Profile created above.
+From GUI: Navigate to Configuration > Tags & Profiles > Tags > Site and click +Add to create a new Site tag.
+Uncheck the Enable Local Site box to allow APs to switch the client data traffic locally, and add the Flex Profile created previously.

-Note: As Enable Local Site is disabled, the APs that get this Site tag assigned will be configured as FlexConnect mode.
+Note: As Enable Local Site is disabled, the APs that get this Site tag assigned can be configured as FlexConnect mode.

 Step 2.
-Navigate to Configuration > Wireless > Access Points > AP name to add the Site Tag and Policy Tag to an associated AP.
-This will cause the AP to restart its CAPWAP tunnel and join back to the 9800 WLC.
+From GUI: Navigate to Configuration > Wireless > Access Points > AP name to add the Site Tag and Policy Tag to an associated AP.
+This can cause the AP to restart its CAPWAP tunnel and join back to the 9800 WLC.

 Once the AP joins back, notice the AP is now in FlexConnect mode.